hostilefork/rebmu/README.md

     [A0b] => [a0: b]

-It's important to notice that unless there is an uppercase letter *somewhere* in your words, the mushing will not be applied.
-So the mushing rules wouldn't apply in this case, for instance:
+Again, mushing is optional, and lowercase-code-with-spaces runs as normal.
+So it's important to realize an implication of that.  *Unless there is an uppercase letter **somewhere** in a word or path sequence, nothing will unmush.*  That's why it doesn't apply in this case, for instance:

 	[a00] => [a00]